awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/AWSStorageGatewayAPI.md

 ## Operations in Storage Gateway<a name="AWSStorageGatewayAPIOperations"></a>

-For a list of Storage Gateway operations, see [Actions](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_Operations.html) in the *Storage Gateway API Reference*\.
+For a list of Storage Gateway operations, see [Actions](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_Operations.html) in the *AWS Storage Gateway API Reference*\.